-Lynn Margulis was an eminent American biologist.
-Her serial endosymbiotic theory of eukaryotic cell development overturned the modern concept of how life originated on earth.
-She also made vital contributions to Gaia theory, which deals with the relation of living organisms to their inorganic surroundings.
+Lynn Margulis was an eminent American evolutionary biologist.
+Her serial endosymbiotic theory (SET) of eukaryotic cell development overturned the modern concept of how life originated on earth.
+She argued that different types of bacteria, through “symbiogenesis”, formed more complicated single organisms.

 Early Life and Education: